Sri Vara Lakshmi Vratam

 Sri Vara Lakshmi Vratam is a holy day sacred to Sri Maha Lakshmi Devi, who showers her abundant motherly love and precious spiritual boons on those who perform puja to her on this day.
 “Vara” means “boon,” so this is the day when Divine Mother grants all of our noble wishes.
 The worship of Sri Vara Lakshmi on Vara Lakshmi Vratam bestows good health, knowledge, good discrimination, family welfare, noble positions, fame, prestige and wealth.

-Amma’s NEW Sri Vara Lakshmi Vratam Divine Discourse for 2019
+Listen to Amma’s Sri Vara Lakshmi Vratam Divine Discourse

 Amma’s Guidance for Observing